Marine Molecular Microbiology

 Hanna Alfredsson "Prey Selection of European Eel ( Anguilla anguilla ) Larvae in the Sargasso Sea: a Molecular Approach".
 Master degree September 2009, University of Kalmar.

-“Pathogenic Vibrio bacteria in the current and future Baltic Sea waters: mitigating the problem (BaltVib)”.
+Oct 2020: New EU-project funded: “Pathogenic Vibrio bacteria in the current and future Baltic Sea waters: mitigating the problem (BaltVib)”.
 Partner in this three-year EU project fundet by the Biodiversa program.
-A two-year postdoc postion will becom available in our group, starting in spring 2021.
+A two-year postdoc postion will become available in our group, starting in spring 2021.

 Benavides M, Duhamel S, Van Wambeke F, Shoemaker KM, Moisander PH, Salamon E, Riemann L, Bonnet S. Dissolved organic matter stimulates N2 fixation and nifH gene expression in natural Trichodesmium colonies.
 2020.
 FEMS Microbiol Letters 367, fnaa034